Touchstone Talks: EP 1 - The Ups and Downs Owners Face

 because we didn't want to.

-We don't want to over promise.
+We don't want to over promise

-And we didn't want to.
+and we didn't want to.

-We wanted to be as realistic as possible,
+We wanted to be as realistic as possible

 without hurting ourselves.

-And as you may recall, we were going
+And as you may recall,

-through tremendous growth in that year.
+we were going through tremendous growth

-On the front end.
+which was great on on the front end.

-Couldn't handle all the orders coming in.
+all the orders coming in

-And then we couldn't
+and then we couldn't

 get back to the customers.